hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 ```java
     static final LibraryDescription LIB_HEDERA_BLS = new LibraryDescription(new LibraryDescriptionEntry("macos", "aarch64", "libhedera_bls_jni.dylib"), new LibraryDescriptionEntry("linux", "amd64", "libhedera_bls_jni.so"), ...);
 ```
-If the library name is the same for all system architectures with the only change of the extension one can configure:
+If the library name is the same for all system architectures with the only change of the extension, one can configure:
 ```java
   //For any system architecture load libhedera_bls_jni.dylib, libhedera_bls_jni.so or libhedera_bls_jni.dll depending on the os
   static final LibraryDescription LIB_HEDERA_BLS = new LibraryDescription("libhedera_bls_jni");